HCL Infosystem Revolutionizes the Decision Making Process with Qlik Sense

 Informative, Uniform & Actionable Insights:

 We worked closely with each of these concerned departments to understand their day-to-day interactions across applications.
-It influenced how we developed the dashboards, what the functionality should be, what would be the underlying algorithm and how we designed the visual layer—essentially, how we could make it more insightful & informative for the end-users.
+It influenced how we developed the dashboards, what the functionality should be, what would be the underlying algorithm and how we designed the visual layer's essential, how we could make it more insightful & informative for the end-users.

 This helped business users get actionable insights at the right time.
 In addition, it gave them the capability to further slice & dice the data to get answers to their queries.
 An alert mechanism was enabled which would automatically flag-off any activity exceeding the threshold.